jdhurwitz/ProximityPass/README.md

 opposed to Bluetooth or NFC for the following reasons:

  1. Wifi is available on essentially every smart phone.
- 2. Not all phones have NFC capability, so this illuminates the need for that.
+ 2. Not all phones have NFC capability, so this eliminates the need for that.
  3. P2P Wifi supports faster data transfer than Bluetooth 4.0 (roughly 250 Mbps
     vs 25 Mbps)